Chickpea Thai red curry with black rice

 Method:

-To prepare the rice, rinse well after it has been soaking for 4-8 hours, and cook as per instructions on the package, you can calculate less cooking time because the rice has been soaked, check after 30 minutes to see if it’s already done.
-Add one part rice and two parts water with a pinch of salt.
+4. To cook the rice rinse well after soaking and cook as per instructions on the package.
+The rice will likely take less time because of the pre-soaking, so check after 30 minutes to see if it’s already done.

 Bon Appetite!